sd19spring/FlagQuest/README.md

 This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Griffith Stites.
-Thank you to Gilbert Baker, Monica Helms, Michael Page, and all other creators of the various lgbtq+ flags that we based this game around.
+Thank you to Gilbert Baker, Monica Helms, Michael Page, and all other creators of the various LGBTQ+ flags that we based this game around.
 Thank you as well to all the people of the internet and Olin community who contributed their thoughts and examples for our learning.